dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   prob_genesis_thresh = ==0.25;

-The **prob_genesis_thresh** entry defines the probability thresholds used to create the output Nx2 contingency table when verifying edeck probability of genesis forecasts.
+The **prob_genesis_thresh** entry defines the probability thresholds used to create the output Nx2 contingency table when verifying edeck probability of genesis forecasts and probabilistic shapefile warning areas.
 The default is probability bins of width 0.25.
 These probabilities may be specified as a list (>0.00,>0.25,>0.50,>0.75,>1.00) or using shorthand notation (==0.25) for bins of equal width.

 ______________________